-Outline monitoring requirements for additional baseline establishment prior to construction, assessing change to peatland areas during construction and following construction, and for monitoring the proposed habitat restoration and creation areas following peat placement post-construction are provided in sub-section 6.4.
+6.2.3 Outline monitoring requirements for additional baseline establishment prior to construction, assessing change to peatland areas during and following construction, and for monitoring the areas of peat re-use post-construction are provided in sub-section 6.4.
 To obtain the greatest value from the monitoring, it is essential that baseline conditions, particularly ecology and hydrology, are well understood and used to set realistic targets for post-construction mitigation and restoration.